Research Innovation Hub / Research Methodology

 TypePurposeExampleTypical Method

-Too broad: "What affects student success?" — this could generate thousands of variables and no clear method.
+Too broad: "What affects student success?" generates thousands of variables and no clear method.

-Too narrow: "Do male students in Room 204 score higher than female students on Tuesday?" — not generalisable or academically significant.
+Too narrow: "Do male students in Room 204 score higher than female students on Tuesday?" lacks generalisability or significance.

-Binary/closed: "Does social media cause depression?" — reduces a complex phenomenon to a yes/no and forecloses nuanced analysis.
+Binary or closed: "Does social media cause depression?" reduces a complex phenomenon to a yes or no, foreclosing nuanced analysis.

-Not researchable: "Should universities be free?" — this is a normative policy question, not an empirical research question.
+Not empirically researchable: "Should universities be free?" is a normative policy question, not an empirical research question.

 Moving from Topic to Question